kmugrage/2016-GoCD-workshop/README.md

 ## Using Digital Ocean (recommended to avoid local machine issues and bandwidth issues)

-Requires Vagrant and a Digital Ocean account
+Requires Vagrant and a Digital Ocean account.
+This uses a 2GB Digital Ocean Droplet.
+At the time of this writing, the cost of this droplet size is $20 a month / $0.030 per hour.

 1. Clone this repository